Arlodotexe/windows-interact/README.md

  - LOTS of fixes to how `Win.PowerShell()` collects output and errors when using multiple commands. ~95% quirk-free!
 Still working on it, but it's _much_ better than last version.

  What's next:
- - There will be a lot of refactoring coming soon, this project is getting massive and its time to split it up a little
+ - There will be a lot of refactoring coming soon, this project is getting massive and its time to split it up a little.
+ - Most or all methods will be converted to Promises instead of callbacks
  - Planning on adding `Win.get.audioDevices.output.isPlaying`, but it the direct code only works from external scripts, not from Windows-interact itself.
 This will be coming soon!
  - Planning on a categories for appManager, which would allow for group launching & killing, or doing something generic whenever you would launch any app listed in that category.
  - Planning on removing dependency on requestify, perhaps building my own wrapper for nodes' native request methods with zero dependencies
  - I'm still recovering from a layoff, so development isn't as active as it could be.
 But I assure you, development is still alive and kicking :)